This post was last updated in September 2024 to incorporate information about the recent release of Drupal 11.

 3. Move to an entirely new CMS

 This option only makes sense if you have the funds to carry out an extreme rebuild.
-But, if your site is very simple (for example, a blog) that doesn’t require a lot of features or functionality, moving your legacy Drupal 7 to a CMS like WordPress can be a very cost-effective solution.
+But if your site is very simple (for example, a blog) and doesn’t require many features or functionality, moving your legacy Drupal 7 to a CMS like WordPress can be a very cost-effective solution.

 Pros